Skip to content

 Before running the Face Optimizer or the ARKit 52 exporter, your MetaHuman needs to be assembled first.
 The assembly settings you choose will determine the triangle count, LOD structure, and texture quality you'll have to work with down the line.
 Getting this right matters, especially before batch processing dozens of characters.

 Every project has different needs: an RPG with cinematics and character dialogues has different requirements than a fast paced multiplayer shooter with 16 characters on screen.
-The settings below strike a good balance between visual quality and performance, but do your own tests on a single character and validate runtime performance and quality before committing to a batch.
+The recommended settings below strike a good balance between visual quality and performance, but do your own tests on a single character and validate runtime performance and quality before committing to a batch.

 Side-by-side comparison of the three assembly configurations at their respective ~4060-triangle LODs